MistaPidaus/ProjectGST/README.md

 https://s13.postimg.org/ou3or9pvr/Screenshot_317.png

+Problem so far:
+Round off number in two decimal points.

 Please if you find any errors or there are better ways to upgrade my code, I'd really like to learn.

 Thanks!